FreunzWa/FW_sync/medicine/womens/menopause.md

 # HRT
+- When to treat?
+    + @under 50 without medical contraindication == can use @just replacing normal ovarian e2
+    +
 - estrogen + progestogen. progestogen added to prevent endometrium hyperstimulation. (post hysterectomy only need E)
 - is the most effective treatment for menopausal symptoms
 - risks